Gunmen Kill Man, Kidnap Father And Two Children In Abuja

 He gave assurance that the police would not relent in their efforts until the activities of the hoodlums and other crimes were permanently checked.

-Manzah said further steps were also being made to engage relevant stakeholders in various communities as part of a renewed effort to check such crime.
+Manzah said further steps were also being made to engage relevant stakeholders in various communities as part of renewed efforts to check such crime.

 More on Crime Watch